-There is a new development on the horizon – a drug capsule that can deliver oral doses of insulin.
+A new development is on the horizon – a drug capsule that can deliver oral insulin doses.
 This recent development by an MIT-led research team has the potential to replace the injections given to type 1 diabetic patients on a daily basis.

 The capsule is almost the size of a blueberry.
 It contains a small needle composed of compressed insulin.
 This needle is injected after the capsule reaches the stomach.

 When tested on animals, it was found that the capsule could deliver more insulin than that injected through the skin, which would result in a more efficient reduction of blood sugar.
 When tested on pigs, up to 5 milligrams of insulin could be successfully delivered, and the amount is comparable to what a type 1 diabetic patient would need to inject.

 The researchers moreover demonstrated the device’s capability of being adapted to deliver other protein drugs.

 We are really hopeful that this new type of capsule could someday help diabetic patients and perhaps anyone who requires therapies that can now only be given by injection or infusion – Robert Langer, a Professor of the David H. Koch Institute, a member of MIT’s Koch Institute for Integrative Cancer Research, and one of the senior authors of the research.

 Other notable figures that comprise the research group are Giovanni Traverso, Alex Abramson, and scientists from the pharmaceutical company Novo Nordisk.

 Some years back, Langer, along with Giovanni Traverso and several other colleagues, had developed a pill coated with numerous tiny needles that could be used to inject drugs into the lining of the stomach or the small intestine.
 The difference between the older pill and the new capsule is that the new capsule contains just one needle that can avoid injecting drugs into the interior of the stomach where stomach acids would break them down before the drugs can have any effect whatsoever.